zoowe/dlePy/TUTORIALS/LESSON_09/README.md

 Run a `scf` calculation for bulk Ge in a folder named `SCF`.

-- You need to write a script to generate input file that uses lattice constant, energy cutoff, k-point mesh obtained from previous lessons.
+- We need to write a script to generate input file that uses lattice constant, energy cutoff, k-point mesh obtained from previous lessons.
 In addition, `disk_io = 'low'` (or something other than `'none'`) and `tstress = .true.`.
 - Check the result to see if the total stress is close to zero (if not, we may have to reoptimize lattice parameter again).
 - **This step is for getting charge density**, which will be written in `outdir`.